The Benefits of Having a Business Exit Plan

 As the entrepreneur works through their decision to sell the business, a critical component that will help them do this successfully is to start putting into place things the entrepreneur will move to after they sell the business.
 It can be intriguing to watch older entrepreneurs work through the process of selling a business, handling all the negotiations and questions from the buyer, and just before signing the documents to transfer ownership to the buyer, decide not to sell.
 The reason they decide not to sell is that the appeal of cruising the world or playing golf 5 days a week or looking after the grandchildren all of a sudden doesn’t have the same appeal as going to work each day.
 So a good exit plan for an entrepreneur as its priority needs to have a clear strategy detailing what the entrepreneur is going to move.

 The next ingredient is to make sure a good team is in place to advise and protect the transition of the business.
-The team can include accountants, business attorney’s, financial planners, lenders and a business broker to market and handle all buyer inquiries about the business.
+The team can include accountants, business attorneys, financial planners, lenders, and a business broker to market and handle all buyer inquiries about the business.
 The most important ingredient to the entrepreneur is trust.
 If the entrepreneur does not have a trusting relationship with any of the people on their team, they need to be replaced.

 Each exit plan will differ for each entrepreneur.
 My golden rule is that when selling your business, put your feet in the shoes of the other party and see things from their perspective.
-This is true not only for the buyer who has no history of the enterprise, has to put down a sum of money they may never see again, has to take the emotional risk of not only being good enough to own and operate the business as well as the current owner, but learn as much as possible as quickly as possible or suffer the embarrassment of it all crashing down on them.
+This is true not only for the buyer who has no history of the enterprise, has to put down a sum of money they may never see again, or has to take the emotional risk of not only being good enough to own and operate the business as well as the current owner but learn as much as possible as quickly as possible or suffer the embarrassment of it all crashing down on them.